-Do not touch heater or radiator hoses, or other engine parts.
-They can be very hot and can burn you.
-Do not run the engine if there is a leak; all coolant could leak out.
-That could cause an engine fire and can burn you.
-Fix any leak before driving the vehicle.
+Heater and radiator hoses, and other engine parts, can be very hot.
+Do not touch them.
+If you do, you can be burned.

+Do not run the engine if there is a leak.
+If you run the engine, it could lose all coolant.
+That could cause an engine fire, and you could be burned.
+Get any leak fixed before you drive the vehicle.